-We have an evolutionary clock made of human DNA that will tell us how many years it has been since any one group of humans has been separated from any other group of humans.
-When humans lived together, they mate, exchanging and blending their genes over many generations of time.
-This is how sexual reproduction creates common traits in human DNA.
-If one group splits into two separate groups that migrate far away from each other, and never get a chance to interbreed with each other again, they are no longer mixing genes (and DNA) and over time will begin to look different from each other.
+Human DNA can provide an "evolutionary clock" of sorts.
+The clock can tell us how many years it has been since any one group of humans has been separated from any other group of humans.
+When humans live together, they mate, exchanging and blending their genes over many generations of time.
+Yet, If one group splits into two separate groups that migrate far away from each other, and never get a chance to interbreed with each other again, they are no longer mixing genes (and DNA) and over time will begin to look different from each other.